Trail closure

 Trail Status

+The greenway is in good condition.
+There is flooding over the concrete sidewalk and overflow at the ford but both are passable.
 The trail is in good condition.
 Some standing water in the usual locations.
 Big dirt hill has more and deeper ruts.
-Foliage has leafed up so visibility in some turns is limited.
+Foliage has leafed up so visibility in some turns is limit...

 Share: